DHA for Kids: Benefits for Your Child’s Brain

 *USDA recommendations |

-The usual intake of DHA among toddlers and children is low– closer to an average of 100 mg per day.
+The usual intake of DHA among young children is low– closer to an average of 100 mg per day.

 DHA Foods: What are the Best Sources?